 How do they work?

-Every cleaner has different strengths, so make sure to check the instructions on your cleaner before using them.
+Every cleaner has different strengths, so check the instructions on your cleaner before using them.
 You can check out enzyme cleaners like Trade Chemicals and Simple Solution.

 Step 4: Spot cleaning